microsoft/vscode-docs/docs/editor/codebasics.md

 Once you are done with your task, you can individually remove files from the working files section, or you can remove all files from the working files section by using the `Close All Files` action.

->**Tip:** You can configure the appearance of working files in your settings.
-For example, you can set the maximum number of visible files before a scroll bar appears via `explorer.workingFiles.maxVisible` and whether the working files section should dynamically set its height via `explorer.workingFiles.dynamicHeight`.
+>**Tip:** You can configure the appearance of working files in your [settings](/docs/customization/userandworkspace.md).
+For example, you can set the maximum number of visible files before a scroll bar appears via the `explorer.workingFiles.maxVisible` setting and whether the working files section should dynamically set its height via `explorer.workingFiles.dynamicHeight`.

 ## Save/Auto Save